uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 Anaconda installation instructions are located here: <https://docs.anaconda.com/anaconda/install/index.html>.

+For best performance, be sure to set the default solver to `libmamba` using `conda config --set solver libmamba`.
+For more information see: <https://conda.github.io/conda-libmamba-solver/getting-started/#set-as-default>.

 ### Installing Miniconda

 Miniconda is a lightweight version of Anaconda.
 While Anaconda's base environment comes with Python, the Scipy stack, and other common packages pre-installed, Miniconda comes with no packages installed.
 This is an excellent alternative to the full Anaconda installation for environments where minimal space is available or where setup time is important, like [virtual machines](../uab_cloud/index.md) and [containers](getting_containers.md).

 Miniconda installation instructions are located here: <https://docs.conda.io/en/latest/miniconda.html>.

+For best performance, be sure to set the default solver to `libmamba` using `conda config --set solver libmamba`.
+For more information see: <https://conda.github.io/conda-libmamba-solver/getting-started/#set-as-default>.

 ## Using Anaconda